datascientistbss/Paper_Journal/README.md

 ### Pseudocode of simulation

-Here we present the pseudocode of the simulation shared-$\mathcal{RE}$.
+Here we present the pseudocode of the simulation $$ \text{shared}-\mathcal{RE}$$.
 Assuming that $s$ is the number of stations in the network and $h$ is the number of simulated hours, the below presents the description and dimension of the inputs and outputs of the pseudocode.

 <img src="table.JPG" alt="table" width="700"/>